neilenns/mobiflight-docs/content/devices/potentiometer/configuring-device/index.md

 {{< screenshot image="input-event-throttle.png" title="Screenshot of the input tab on press event with the THROTTLE1_SET preset selected." >}}

 > [!TIP]
 > The default **THROTTLE1_SET** preset is designed for a potentiometer with a range of 0 to 1023 and a throttle with a range of 0 to 16383.
-If the potentiometer or aircraft require a different range use the [HubHop potentiometer tool](https://hubhop.mobiflight.com/tools/) to generate the correct custom input event.
+If the potentiometer or aircraft require a different range, use the [HubHop potentiometer tool](https://hubhop.mobiflight.com/tools/) to generate the correct custom input event.
 The `@` symbol in the event is the placeholder that gets filled with the current potentiometer value.

 ### Close the dialog and try it out